 Cambridge Research, Education and Training Enterprise Platform for Health Innovation

-Cambridge Research, Education and Training Enterprise (CREATE) is distinct from the four main NNEdPro sections, and represents a closely allied platform designed to harness the non-Nutrition or transferrable/generic skills within the NNEdPro group in order to impact wider aspects of health and wellbeing.
+Cambridge Research, Education and Training Enterprise (CREATE) is distinct from the four main NNEdPro sections, and represents a closely allied platform designed to harness the non-Nutrition or transferrable/generic skills within the NNEdPro Global Centre in order to widen impact.

 This initiative builds on the successful publication and worldwide reception of the Oxford Handbook of Clinical and Healthcare Research by key NNEdPro members as a vehicle to empower all health-related professionals to gain easy access to readily usable research methods and undertake good quality research to add usefully to the evidence base around health and disease.

-Consulting on research design, strategy and impact – recent case examples include: the British Dietetic Association and Griffith University Australia – an ongoing case example comprises regular research surgeries for Cambridge Dietitians (N>70) to promote ideas through implementation to impacts
+Consulting on research design and ethics as well as strategy and impact – a current case example comprises regular research surgeries for Cambridge Dietitians (N>70) to promote ideas through implementation to impact – a recent case example includes Research Surgeries at Griffith University Australia (2019)

 If you would like us to undertake consulting work or provide bespoke training please contact us.